Citizenship Amendment Bill Concept –Is it Anti Secular

 A Brief Introduction; The Citizenship

 Citizenship refers to the legal status conferred upon an individual which entitles the person to a host of rights and privileges.
 Citizenship affirms the individual’s position as a member of the territorial entity of the nation-state.
-By being a member of that particular sovereign state, the person is by law qualified to enjoy certain political and civil rights which include the right to vote, right to hold offices of public importance.
+By being a member of that particular sovereign state, the person is by law qualified to enjoy certain political and civil rights which include the right to vote, the right to hold offices of public importance.

 There are broadly two different approaches that exist in the world which serve as the basis for granting citizenship;’jus solis’ and ‘jus sanguinis’.